-Dr. Nowgesic has volunteer experience participating on numerous councils, boards and committees including: the Aboriginal Nurses Association of Canada (now the Canadian Indigenous Nurses Association) Board of Directors; the Canadian Academy of Nursing Advisory Committee of the Canadian Nurses Association (CNA); the CIHR Canadian HIV Trials Network Community Advisory Committee; the CIHR HIV/AIDS Research Advisory Committee; the CIHR Institute Advisory Board on Health Promotion and Prevention; the CNA Aboriginal Health Nursing and Health Advisory Group; the Interagency Advisory Panel on Research Ethics, Guiding Consortium for the Development of the Tri-Council Policy Statement Guidelines for Research Involving Aboriginal People (now Research Involving the First Nations, Inuit and Métis Peoples of Canada); the Public Health Agency of Canada (PHAC) National Aboriginal Council on HIV/AIDS; the PHAC-supported National Collaborating Centre for Indigenous Health Advisory Committee; the Public Health Ontario Board of Directors; and the U of T Truth and Reconciliation Commission Steering Committee’s Indigenous Research Ethics and Community Relationships Working Group as the Working Group’s Co-Chair; and the University of Ottawa Indigenous Alumni Council.
+Dr. Nowgesic has volunteer experience participating on numerous councils, boards and committees including: the Aboriginal Nurses Association of Canada (now the Canadian Indigenous Nurses Association) Board of Directors; the Canadian Academy of Nursing Advisory Committee of the Canadian Nurses Association (CNA); the CIHR Canadian HIV Trials Network Community Advisory Committee; the CIHR HIV/AIDS Research Advisory Committee; the CIHR Institute Advisory Board on Health Promotion and Prevention; the CNA Aboriginal Health Nursing and Health Advisory Group; the Interagency Advisory Panel on Research Ethics Guiding Consortium for the Development of the Tri-Council Policy Statement Guidelines for Research Involving Aboriginal People (now Research Involving the First Nations, Inuit and Métis Peoples of Canada); the Public Health Agency of Canada (PHAC) National Aboriginal Council on HIV/AIDS; the PHAC-supported National Collaborating Centre for Indigenous Health Advisory Committee; the Public Health Ontario Board of Directors; the U of T Truth and Reconciliation Commission Steering Committee’s Indigenous Research Ethics and Community Relationships Working Group as the Working Group’s Co-Chair; and the University of Ottawa Indigenous Alumni Council.
 Dr. Nowgesic is a past President of the Canadian Society for Circumpolar Health and past Vice-President of the International Union for Circumpolar Health.